Manage Email addresses | Article Series table of content | Click to expand

 Each of the recipients will be displayed + using “predefined object properties.”

-Most of the time, we would like to change this “default,” and “inform” PowerShell, what are the specific recipient properties (attributes) that are relevant for us.
+Most of the time, we would like to change this “default,” and “inform” PowerShell, what are the specific recipient properties (attributes) that are relevant to us.

-For example, in a scenario in which we look for recipients who have a specific E-mail address, the main properties that are relevant for us are:
+For example, in a scenario in which we look for recipients who have a specific E-mail address, the main properties that are relevant to us are:

 - The recipient name such as – Display name.